F0rgiv/city_explorer_api/README.md

 02/23/202:
     location information is now stored locally so as to cut down on api calls.

+02/23/202:
+    /yelp has been added
+    /movies has been added
 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->